 The Town is also looking at how to integrate with the proposed improvements of the Mount Auburn Street Corridor Study (at Fresh Pond Parkway), including the proposed dedicated bus lane near the Cambridge border.

-The project team will present an updated recommendation at a Public Works Committee meeting on November 20, 2017.
-This meeting and future opportunities for public involvement will be posted on this project website, and shared in emails to everyone in the project database.
+The project team presented an updated recommendation at a Public Works Committee meeting on November 20, 2017.
+A meeting on Coolidge Square will be scheduled in January 2018.
+This and future opportunities for public involvement will be posted on this project website, and shared in emails to everyone in the project database.
 Sign up for email updates!

 Funding for the project design will be provided by the State Transportation Improvement Program (TIP).
 The project is currently programmed for advertisement in Fiscal Year 2022, with selection of a contractor and construction to begin shortly thereafter.

 15. How can I learn more and participate in future events?